ninioArtillero/ninioartillero.github.io/_posts/2024-06-08-tidal-init.md

 Then I talked about what live coding in general, sharing some online references and broadly explained what it meant in the context of computer music.
 This set the stage to introduce Tidal's architecture.
-Before the break, we watched a video performance of Alex Mclean (Tidal's creator) doing a from-scratch session.
+Before the break, we watched a video performance of Alex McLean (Tidal's creator) doing a from-scratch session.
 The slide presentation is available [here](https://docs.google.com/presentation/d/e/2PACX-1vQ8h38f0t9CYkyP1UftIe1l-mmtrQjxeYh7i5sU4nfKoINEiV3xXKlgnFXlWsV3QWcKoNI94d-5RFfU/pub?start=false&loop=false&delayms=0).

 ![Me showing some Tidal type stuff in relation to function signatures.](/imgs/2024-tidal-init/3.jpg)